 Additional Hardware.
-For this class, you will need the following additional hardware: Recently purchased laptops may have these built-in web cameras.
+For this class, you will need access to a computer/laptop in order to engage with the course materials.
+In order to meet virtually with the professor a device with an inbuilt web camera is preferable.
 If you do not have this equipment, it is recommended to purchase a stand-alone webcam, microphone, or a webcam with a built-in microphone from your local electronic store or any online store.